Home » Favorites » Swiss Chard Pesto Recipe

 This Swiss chard pesto is one of my favorite Swiss chard recipes!
 It makes a delicious and earthy pesto sauce to serve over pasta, risotto, or with garlic bread!

-This sauce is the perfect recipe for Swiss chard that came out of the garden, from the farmer’s market, or at the store.
+This sauce is the perfect recipe for Swiss chard that came out of the garden, from the farmer’s market, or from the grocery store.
+Follow our easy step-by-step photos and make this Swiss chard pesto in just 10 minutes.

 I have been loving our CSA boxes at work!
 We get such a great variety of amazingly fresh and local produce.
 One of the major perks is that I get to try all kinds of things that I never had before, and find cool ways to use them in the kitchen.

-This swiss chard pesto is a bright and fresh way to use your Swiss Chard, and tastes amazing.
-While pesto usually is made from fresh greens, I lightly sauteed the swiss chard to give it a creamy and soft texture.
+This Swiss chard pesto is a bright and fresh way to use your Swiss Chard, and tastes amazing.
+While pesto usually is made from just basil leaves, I found that adding both basil and Swiss chard made a fantastic and delicious pesto sauce.

 This Vegan Chard Pesto Recipe Is: